roadiz/BaseTheme/README.md

 ### Less + Bootstrap 3

-When you create a new less file in `app/less/`, you have to require it in `app/less/style.less`, which is your main project stylesheet.
+When you create a new less file in `app/less/`, you have to include it in `app/less/style.less`, which is your main project stylesheet.

 We use *Bootstrap 3* right in *BaseTheme* but you can choose what feature to include in your style not to bloat your CSS files.
 We recommend to use *LESS* development version to ignore unnecessary modules.